-Permits Herbert Reiersen to purchase service credit in TRA for a period of voluntary layoff or "other leave" (July 1, 1989, to June 30, 1991) and extended leave of absence (July 1, 1991, to June 30, 1994), a total of five years, for which the individual does not have service credit.
-Mr. Reiersen would be required to make a full actuarial value purchase payment to receive the service credit.
+Permits Herbert Reiersen to purchase service credit in TRA for a period of voluntary layoff or "other leave" (July 1, 1989, to June 30, 1991) and extended leave of absence (July 1, 1991, to June 30, 1994), a total of five years, for which Mr. Reiersen does not have service credit.
+Because of a claim of school district error, the school district is required to make a full actuarial value payment to the Teachers Retirement Association (TRA).